Home Page

 SOCI 538 - Seminar in Crime & Deviance.
 3 Credits.

 (R-9) Offered every term.
-Consent of instructor.
+Restricted to graduate students in Sociology.
 Graduate-level studies of a specific criminological topic or issue with special emphasis on theory, research, policy, and practice.
 Level: Graduate.

 SOCI 545 - Seminar in Inequality & Social Justice.
 3 Credits.

 Offered intermittently.
-Graduate student in Sociology or consent of instr.
+Restricted to graduate students in Sociology.
 Advanced study of variable topics in inequality and social justice held in a small group setting that maximizes opportunities for graduate student research, discussion, and writing.
 Level: Graduate

 SOCI 561 - Qualitative Methods.
 3 Credits.

 Offered spring even-numbered years.
-Consent of instr.
+Restricted to graduate students in Sociology.
 Introduction to the basic methods used to conduct qualitative studies including ethnography, interviewing, observation and/or focus group.
 Includes hands-on fieldwork projects, data coding and analysis, and research ethics.
 Draws on examples and literature from sociology.
-Students should have had undergraduate research methods training.
 Level: Graduate

 SOCI 562 - Quantitative Methods.
 3 Credits.

 Offered autumn.
-Prereq., SOCI 101S, SOCI 318 and SOCI 202, or consent of instructor.
+Restricted to graduate students in Sociology.
 Introduction to the basic methods used to conduct quantitative sociological research and program evaluation including proposal development, survey design, sampling techniques, data analysis, and dissemination of findings.
 Level: Graduate

 SOCI 563 - Social Data Analysis.
 3 Credits.

 Offered intermittently.
+Restricted to graduate students in Sociology.
 Introduction to basic techniques of quantitative data analysis emphasizing multivariate regression analysis.
 Students will learn how to prepare a dataset, assure that basic statistical assumptions are met, correctly estimate and interpret regression coefficients, estimate regression models using data analysis software (SPSS).
 Level: Graduate

 SOCI 594 - Graduate Seminar.
 3 Credits.

 (R-9) Offered intermittently.
+Restricted to graduate students in Sociology.
 Selected sociological topics.
 Level: Graduate

-(R-6) Offered every term.
-Prereq., consent of instr.
+(R-6) Offered autumn and spring.
+Restricted to graduate students in Sociology.
 Supervised placement in governmental, nonprofit, or for-profit organizations.
 Practical application of classroom learning related to sociology, criminology, and/or inequality and social justice.
 Level: Graduate

 SOCI 599 - Thesis.
 1-6 Credits.

 (R-6) Offered every term.
+Restricted to graduate students in Sociology.
 Students may apply six credits of 599 toward graduation.
 Level: Graduate